History of rail transport in Japan: Stage 3, 1945–1987: Post-war recovery and development

 It took several more years for the railways to fully recover.
 After the defeat, the lack of materials caused facilities to not be properly maintained.
-The lack of materials necessitated people buying in wholesale resulting in a rapid increase in passengers.
+The lack of materials necessitated people buying wholesale resulting in a rapid increase in passengers.
 Train services were further reduced due to the lack of coal.
 Overcrowded trains resulted in numerous accidents.
-Transport related to U.S. General HQ (GHQ) was given first priority, with many "Allies Personnel Only" trains.
+Transport related to U.S. General HQ (GHQ) was given priority, with many "Allies Personnel Only" trains.

 In 1949, under the directive of the GHQ, Japanese Government Railways, which had been directly operated by the Ministry of Transport, was reorganized as Japanese National Railways (JNR), a statutory corporation.

 Beginning in the 1950s, the electrification of trunk lines began to progress.
 Electrification of Tōkaidō Main Line was completed in 1956, the San'yō Main Line in 1964, and the Tōhoku Main Line in 1968.
 In 1954, the government decided to abolish steam haulage, and most were decommissioned by 1976.
 Many trains were converted from locomotive-hauled services to electric or diesel multiple units.
 The "New Performance Trains" (新性能電車, Shin-seinō densha), such as 101 series EMU developed in 1957, symbolize the phenomenon.

 The 1960s saw great improvement in the economy, including the railways.
 The Tōkaidō Shinkansen, the first modern high-speed rail line, opened in 1964.
 Many limited express trains and overnight trains started to cross the nation, marking the golden age of railways.

 However, Japan finally began to experience motorization, and tram networks in cities were treated as obstacles to vehicles.
 They quickly disappeared, partly replaced by rapidly built subway networks.
 The first monorail, the Ueno Zoo Monorail, opened in 1957.

 With the expanding economy, the number of commuters using railways rapidly increased, especially in the Greater Tokyo Area.
 JNR tried to increase its capacity by the Five Directions of Commuting Campaign (通勤五方面作戦, Tsūkin Go-hōmen Sakusen) to redevelop major five lines in the area by making them quadruple track.
 This improved passenger flow through the network tremendously.

-The cost of the campaign and the construction of Shinkansen and other lines further increased debt.
-Confrontation between the unions and management was serious, resulting in many strikes.
+The cost of the campaign and the construction of the Shinkansen and other lines further increased debt.
+The confrontation between the unions and management was serious, resulting in many strikes.
 To resolve the situation, JNR was privatized in 1987, separated into seven separate companies known collectively as the Japan Railways Group (JR Group).